mbertrand/mitopengpt/README.md

 ## Credits

-Thanks to [Mckay Wrigley](https://github.com/mckaywrigley) for inspiring this project.

-## Contact

-If you have any questions, feel free to reach out to me on [Twitter](https://twitter.com/sima_alexx)!
+Thanks to [Alex Sima](https://github.com/alexy201/awsdocsgpt) who developed the project on which this is heavily based.